 - Passing scores on a state high school equivalency exam such as the GED

-- Graduation from a homeschooling or alternative high school program approved by the UMUC Admissions Office (additional admissions documentation may be required)
+- Graduation from a homeschooling or alternative high school program approved by the UMUC Office of Admissions Services (additional admissions documentation may be required)

 - Graduation from an international high school with a credential evaluated as equivalent to a U.S. high school degree by an approved international credentials evaluation agency

 An academic probation or dismissal that occurred at least two years before the date of your application for admission has no bearing on your admissions status.
 However, a disciplinary dismissal that occurred within three years of the date of your application for admission may have a bearing on your admissions status.

 You must submit all official documents of your educational background to UMUC by the end of your second term once you've applied and before your request for an official evaluation.
 If you provide official transcripts showing at least 24 semester hours of transferable college credit, you will not be required to submit an official high school transcript or GED scores.